 The Lost City of Machu Picchu was originally completely self-contained, surrounded by agricultural terraces sufficient to feed the population, and watered by natural springs.
 Located high above the fast flowing Urubamba River, the cloud shrouded ruins have palaces, baths, temples, storage rooms and some 150 houses, all in a remarkable state of preservation that will simply take your breath away.

 A full day is spent visiting the Sacred Valley of the Incas.
-Firstly we visit the Pisac ruins, perched on a hilltop with incredible views of the snow -capped mountains.
+At an altitude of 3800m we take slow walks that take up to an hour, around each of the ruins in order to manage any effects the high altitude may have.
+Firstly we visit the Pisac ruins, perched on a hilltop with incredible views of the surrounding mountains.
 We then go down to the famous traditional market of the same name, which is full of colour and atmosphere.
 A great place for souvenirs!
 After lunch, we continue along the valley to the temple/fortress of Ollantaytambo with its enormous Inca terracing constructed on the side of a steep mountain.

-Day 14 to 16 - Amazon Jungle – Cuzco
+Day 14 to 15 - Amazon Jungle

 In Puerto Maldonado you can pick up any last minute drinks or snacks in the busy markets and shops.
-The first leg of our journey is by bus followed by motorised canoe, a 35 kilometre journey along the river (approx two hours total).
-The canoes are very safe and lifejackets are supplied.
+The first leg of our journey is by bus followed by canoe, a 35 kilometre journey along the river (approx two hours total).
+The canoes are very safe.

-After an early breakfast we will set off on a trek through the rainforest along wooden walk ways.
+After lunch we will set off on a trek through the rainforest along wooden walk ways.
 On the way our guide will stop to show you various species of bird and explain the medicinal plants and delicate ecological systems of the Amazon Jungle.
 The scenery is extremely varied incorporating dense jungle as well as marsh areas.
 You will see incredibly big trees, several metres in diameter and around 450 years old.
-There is an opportunity to take a canoe ride drifting along one of the small lakes hidden away in the jungle, observing caiman and the abundant bird life.
+We walk to Cochita Caiman (Caiman Pond) spotting wildlife along the way.
+We then return to the lodge for dinner.

+After an early breakfast we hike deeper in to the jungle, enjoying the surroundings and exploring the delights and hidden wonders of the Amazon Rainforest.
 We may also catch a glimpse of the rare giant otter.
-Afterwards we will enjoy the view of the lake from our viewing point/observation platform, where you can experience the canopy wildlife such as parrots, guacamayos, toucans, camungos, shanshos, herons, turtles and caiman.
+Afterwards we will enjoy the view of the lake from our viewing point/observation platform, where you can experience the canopy wildlife such as parrots, guacamayos, camungos, shanshos, herons, turtles and caiman.
 We will return to the lodge for a well deserved lunch.
-In the afternoon we visit the Gamitana River where you can try fishing or take a dip.
-(All excursions are weather permitting and itineraries may be changed slightly due to local conditions).

 On the final day we awake to the sounds of the jungle before departing this jungle haven and returning to Puerto Maldonado for our flight on to Cuzco, where you have the rest of the day free to explore this fascinating ancient capital.

-Day 17 to 20 - Puno – Lake Titicaca – Puno – La Paz
+Day 17 to 17 - Puno

 Leaving Cuzco, we'll drive along roads abundant with herds of llamas, alpacas and vicuñas before reaching the Altiplano (high plain) where our journey takes us past hot mineral pools, snow capped mountains and through villages where the locals sell food, fur hats and alpaca sweaters.
 At the highest point, the La Raya pass at 4,321 metres, you can see the research station for high altitude animals.